robb-j/repo-api-service/README.md

 to add in `.ssh/known_hosts` so that the container doesn't need to confirm the hosts.

+If you want to use a config file, mount that at `/app/config.json` in the container.

 ## Development

 There are deno tasks for local development and they are configured to run the